-The Canadian economy has experienced significant disruption and market volatility related to the ongoing global COVID-19 pandemic.
+The COVID-19 pandemic has continued to evolve and the economic environment in which the Credit Union operates in continues to be subject to sustained uncertainty, which could continue to negatively impact the Credit Union's financial results.
 The overall impact of the pandemic continues to be uncertain and is dependent on actions taken by Canadian governments, businesses and individuals to limit spread of COVID-19, as well as government economic response and support efforts.
-The COVID-19 pandemic continues to evolve and the economic environment in which the Credit Union operates in continues to be subject to sustained volatility, which could continue to negatively impact the Credit Union's financial results, as the duration of the COVID-19 pandemic remain uncertain.
+While the Canadian economic recovery has continued, momentum has been volatile amid ongoing uncertainty regarding the extent and duration of the impacts of the COVID-19 pandemic.
 The full extent of the impact that COVID-19, including government and/or regulatory responses to the outbreak, will have on the Credit Union's results is highly uncertain and difficult to predict at this time.
-Accordingly, there is a higher level of uncertainty with respect to management's judgments and estimates.
-The Credit Union has detailed policies and internal controls that are intended to ensure that these judgments and estimates are well controlled and independently reviewed, and that policies are consistently applied from period to period and as a result, the Credit Union believes that the estimates of the value of assets and liabilities are appropriate as of December 31, 2020.
+Accordingly, the current environment required particularly complex judgments and estimates in certain areas, which have a higher level of uncertainty with respect to management's judgments and estimates.
+The Credit Union continues to closely monitor the changing conditions and their impacts.

+The Credit Union has detailed policies and internal controls that are intended to ensure that these judgments and estimates are well controlled and independently reviewed, and that policies are consistently applied from period to period and as a result, the Credit Union believes that the estimates of the value of assets and liabilities are appropriate as of December 31, 2021.

 The estimate most impacted by the pandemic is the measurement of the allowance for expected credit losses.
-Information on significant judgments impacted by the COVID-19 pandemic that have the most significant effect on the amounts recognized in the consolidated financial statements is described in Note 21.
+Information on significant judgments impacted by the COVID-19 pandemic that have the most significant effect on the amounts recognized in the financial statements is described in Note 20.